segmentio/aws-okta/README.md

 `aws-okta` includes some usage analytics code which Segment uses internally for tracking usage of internal tools.
 This analytics code is turned off by default, and can only be enabled via a linker flag at build time, which we do not set for public github releases.

+## Windows

+See [docs/windows.md](docs/windows.md) for information on getting this working with Windows.

 ## Internals

 ### Authentication process